Purchase Large Ferns Over 3 Feet are considered giants available from Tn Nursery.

 Giant Ostrich Ferns (Matteucia struthiopteris)

-These ferns each grow to at least 3 feet in height, giving their gardener a right amount of ground coverage.
-When kept in moist conditions, they bring a touch of elegance amongst your colorful spring flowers.
+These ferns each grow to at least 3 feet in height, giving their gardener the right amount of ground coverage.
+When kept in moist conditions, they bring a touch of elegance to your colorful spring flowers.

 The Cinnamon Fern